 Pricing Strategies Constantly Evolve

-Those who argue that MAP isn’t a viable long-term strategy look at history as an example.
+Those who argue that MAP pricing isn’t a viable long-term strategy look at history as an example.
 It’s true—pricing strategies have undergone plenty of changes since humans first began bartering goods.
-MAP has only become popular in recent memory, especially as the internet has changed everything about the retail industry.
+The MAP policy has only become popular in recent memory, especially as the internet has changed everything about the retail industry.

 Many retailers and manufacturers agree to MAP holidays.

-MAP Isn’t Global
+MAP Pricing Isn’t Global

-MAP Is Already Ignored
+MAP Pricing Is Already Ignored